nabeelvalley/docs/dotnet/fs-webapi.md

 Along the way I'm also going to go through some important concepts that I feel are maybe not that clear from a documentation perspective that are actually super relevant to using this F# in a real-life context

-> If you're totally new to F# though you may want to take a look at [F# for Fun and Profit](https://fsharpforfunandprofit.com/) or my personal quick reference documentation over on [GitHub](https://github.com/nabeelvalley/Docs/blob/master/dotnet/intro-to-fs.md)
+> If you're totally new to F# though you may want to take a look at <a href="https://fsharpforfunandprofit.com/">F# for Fun and Profit</a> or my personal quick reference documentation over on <a href="https://github.com/nabeelvalley/Docs/blob/master/dotnet/intro-to-fs.md">GitHub</a>

 # Getting Started